TEEC's Activities 2007-2017

 Summer of 2016- Summer of 2017

-From our victory to stop the pipeline to the present- serious efforts have been underway to install new NH Rules and Regulations for the state's SEC regarding the construction of "high pressure gas infrastructure" in the state, and we have been working with DES to upgrade their rules on Air Toxins and the construction of fracked gas infrastructure.
+From our victory to stop the pipeline to the present- serious efforts have been underway to install new NH Rules and Regulations for the state's SEC regarding the construction of "high pressure gas infrastructure" in the state.

-We accomplished getting very strong Rules adopted by the NH Site Evaluation Committee and approved by the Joint Legislative Committee on Administrative Rules that will limit the construction or restrict fracked gas pipelines in NH.
-And we are still working with DES regarding air and water pollution posed by the construction of fracked gas infrastructure in NH.
+Along with the efforts of the grassroots group, NH Pipeline Health Study Group, TEEC members helped to accomplish getting very strong Rules adopted by the NH Site Evaluation Committee and approved by the Joint Legislative Committee on Administrative Rules that will limit the construction or restrict fracked gas pipelines in NH.